AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/use-home-calendar-view.md

    ![](assets/calendar-filters-nwe-350x392.png)

-1. To group and sort your list of work, click the **Group by** drop-down menu, then select the criteria you want to use.
+1. To group and sort your list of work, click the **[!UICONTROL Group by]** drop-down menu, then select the criteria you want to use.

    The items are listed on the left side of the calendar according to the criteria and in the order that you specify.